I just love the wonderful aroma of baking around Christmas and these fruit mince pies really add to that deliciousness and festive feeling.

-These pies are really simple and quick to prepare ( and quickly eaten up as well 😉 I use the jar of fruit mince which you get in stores.
+These fruit mince pies are made with delicious shortcrust pastry and filled with traditional spiced fruit mincemeat, and dusted with sugar.
+These pies are really simple and quick to prepare and quickly eaten up as well 😉 I usually use the jar of fruit mince which you get in stores.
 Homemade fruitmince is great, but that is a recipe for another day.
 In fact all that’s done here is the pastry, which takes about 5 minutes to prepare and 10 minutes to chill.
 I usually chill the pastry in the freezer instead of the fridge, for about 10 minutes.
 I feel that it firms up the pastry a bit more and is easier to handle.

 Fruit mince pies are baked in a shallow tart pan or a deep muffin pan, if you prefer.
 After the pastry has chilled ,Roll it out to about 4mm thick and cut out the bases for each pie.
-I used the lid of a jar to cut out the circular bases so that they were the perfect size to fit into the tin.
-Make use of whatever you have to get the right size to fit into your pan.
+I used a cookie cutter to cut out the circular bases so that they were the perfect size to fit into the tin but use of whatever you have to get the right size to fit into your pan.

 - 1 x 454g jar fruit mince

 - 125 ml castor sugar

 - 60 ml buttermilk or 5 ml lemon juice mixed into ¼ cup of milk

 - 500 ml cake flour / all purpose flour

 - 1 tsp baking powder

 - 2 ml salt